10 Best (REALLY FREE) Password Managers in 2024

 Despite being a free product, it provides unlimited password storage on unlimited devices.
 This is uncommon in free products and allows you to conveniently manage your passwords across multiple platforms without limitations.
 However, unlike Dashlane and 1Password, Norton lacks password sharing, account recovery options, or a built-in authenticator.
 Additionally, there are no unique features like a VPN or Travel Mode.

 That said, I really like Norton’s password auditing.
-It’s an impressive feature that identifies and categorizes weak, duplicate, old, and archived passwords, so you can quickly change them.
+It’s an impressive feature that identifies and categorizes weak, duplicate, old, and archived passwords (passwords you’ve previously changed).
+This makes it easy to identify passwords that need attention so you can quickly change them.
 It even has an Autochange feature, which automatically changes passwords on compatible websites.
 Password managers like Dashlane once included this feature but have since removed it.

 Norton lacks a dedicated password manager app for Windows and Mac (unlike 1Password, which has excellent desktop applications).
 However, its browser extensions performed really well in my tests, and the mobile apps are very intuitive.

-When packaged with Norton’s 360 plans, you get access to a host of additional features, too.
+When packaged with Norton’s 360 plans, you get access to a host of additional features (including a VPN) and excellent customer support.
 Priced at $49.99 / year*, Norton 360 Deluxe includes a scanner with perfect malware detection rates, a VPN, parental controls, dark web monitoring, and intuitive apps for all major platforms.
 It’s our top-rated antivirus in 2024.

 Bottom Line: